forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Keeping Civilians out
 Keeping civilians out of warfare is considered a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
 Such effects can last long, especially when the suffering is high.
 With modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war reach the world.

 > Paths to escape, to reach a safe and in any way - including ethically - reasonable place are important.

-> ### Gorbachev on War
-> "...
-When I became General Secretary of the Soviet Communist Party, I travelled to towns and villages across the country to meet people, to introduce myself and to talk.
-And there was one thing everyone talked about.
-They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
-We'll grow it.
-We'll manage.
-Just make sure there's no war.'
-I was stunned.
-That's how the people were.
-That's how much they had suffered in the last war. ..." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.